 9. SantaLand at Macy’s Herald Square: If you’re looking to recreate a scene from any number of holiday films, you have to go to Macy’s Herald Square.
 There’s no charge to visit with Santa, and even though there are elves selling photo packages, if you ask nicely the elves will take a photo with your camera.
 You’ll want your own camera to take photos of the entire SantaLand, which begins with a pretend train ride to the North Pole filled with displays of stuffed animals, toys, decorated trees, and a sleigh of wrapped gifts.
 SantaLand usually opens the day after Thanksgiving, and on some days on December, can open as early as 7am.
 Shorter wait times at 7am is a good (albeit small) reward for the up-and-at-‘em early toddler crowd.
 The elves are known for being super patient and super friendly with children.
 Been-There-Tips: If you only want a photo with Santa and don’t mind skipping most of Santaland, you can reserve a spot (for free!) online and skip most of the wait.
 Bring the stroller to keep the kids close at hand, and bring dry snacks and books to keep everyone entertained.
 Macy’s is also a great place to play “I Spy” while in line.

 Bonus: If your children really do just want to walk (or run) around and burn off some energy, I have heard very good things about the Ginger Bread Houses in Madison Square Park.
 The life size, completely decorated homes (and I have been told children can go inside some of them) are on display for a couple of week in December.
 It’s free to visit, and a couple of years ago, folks from Folger’s (they’re a sponsor) were passing out complimentary coffee to parents.
-I could not find info for 2017 (I guess not everyone has the holidays on their mind yet), but here’s the scoop from 2016.
+I could not find info for this year (I guess not everyone has the holidays on their mind yet), but here’s the scoop from 2016.